The one thing you want to do for your dog is to protect him from harm at all times.

 How Much Is Too Much?

 “The patient receives no benefit and may be placed at serious risk when an unnecessary vaccine is given” says Dr Schultz.
 He adds, “Few or no scientific studies have demonstrated a need for cats or dogs to be revaccinated.”

 Yet most puppies are protected for distemper within hours of vaccination and most dogs, once successfully vaccinated, are protected for life.

-If your dog is vaccinated yearly for distemper, then he will receive 14 unnecessary vaccinations in his life – if he’s lucky enough to survive those vaccinations for 12 years.
+Annual distemper shots mean he’ll receive 14 unnecessary vaccinations in his life … if he’s lucky enough to survive all those unnecessary vaccinations.

 What About The Other Vaccines?